eorloff/fresco/doc/source/developers.rst

 The easiest way to contribute is to send us a pull request on GitHub:

-* Create a fork of the FRESCO master repository at `GitHub
+* Create a fork of the FRESCO develop repository at `GitHub
   <http://github.com/aicis/fresco>`_.

 * Make your changes in your forked branch.